Making College Apps Less Stressful & More Accessible

 After implementing each of the strategies I researched into my own applications, I was accepted into 8/8 schools I applied to including Stanford, USC, UCLA, NYU, and more.
 I couldn't wait to share this information with my peers as well as anyone in the world who was interested.
 Hence, I started making YouTube videos.

 In 2020, I decided to preserve my college experience by taking a gap year from Stanford and dedicating my time and energy toward helping college-bound high schoolers.
 I spent practically every day editing essays and discussing ideas with students, which in turn provided me with even more valuable insight.
-I put out tons of new videos, built my website, and devised a comprehensive online course to help students craft a successful college essay.
+I published tons of new videos, built my website, and devised a comprehensive online course to help students craft a successful college essay.